srimuthurajesh/Tech-Notes/Java/Language/02_java_oops.md

 > block of code that perform specific task.
 > it has name,argument and return type

-pass by reference: done by passing object
+**Varargs** : Allows passing a variable number of arguments to a method
-**var-arg** :  void methodname(int ...a){//use as a[];}
+`void methodname(int ...a){//use as a[];} `

 ## Encapsulation:
 > hiding data

-1. Access Modifiers:
+### Access Modifiers:
-	i) Public- Any class any package
+	1. Public- Any class any package
-	ii) Default- Specific package - default if no specifier mentioned
+	2. Default- Specific package - default if no specifier mentioned
-	iii) private - Specified Class
+	3. private - Specified Class
-	iv) protected –subsiding class(inheritance)
+	4. protected –subsiding class(inheritance)
-2. Non Access Modifiers:
+### Non Access Modifiers:
-	i) final - cannot be overrided/modified/extended
+	1. final - cannot be overrided/modified/extended
-	ii) abstract - does not have method body, cannot create object directly
+	2. abstract - does not have method body, cannot create object directly
-	iii) static - belong to class rather object
+	3. static - belong to class rather object
-	iv) transient - attribute&methods skipped while serialization
+	4. transient - attribute&methods skipped while serialization
-	v) synchronized - can access by one thread at a time
+	5. synchronized - can access by one thread at a time
-	vi) volatile - value not cached for thread level rather in Main memory level
+	6. volatile - value not cached for thread level rather in Main memory level

 Note: we cannot use private, protected in class, but we can use in innerclass

 ## Inheritances
 > one class acquires the properties of another class.

-if I call a constructor of child class, first parent class constructors will execute than only base class constructor
+### Types of Inheritance
 1. Single inheritance
 2. Multilevel inheritance
 3. Hierarchical inheritance

-*Super keyword* :  ```super.variablename; super.methodname(); super();```
+Note: When a child class constructor is called, the parent class constructor is executed first.
+#### Super keyword*:
+1. super.variablename;
+2. super.methodname();
+3. super();

 ## Polymorphism
 > ability to define a method(&constructor) in many forms